nikolai-minkevich/serbian-railways/README.md

 # Serbian Railways — Metro-Style Network Map

 A schematic map of the Serbian Railways network, designed in the style of a metro map.
-Each route is shown as a separate colored line.
-Not all stations are included — only terminal, interchange, and a few major intermediate ones.
+Each suburban route operated by Srbija Voz is shown as a separate colored line.
+Only terminal, interchange, and a few major intermediate stations are included.

 Full size and download: https://serbian-railways.netlify.app/map.png